Grey-Altr/shell-game/README.md

 - Is there some state we need to initialize?
 - Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be resused?)

+Project plan:

+1) App loads to header "DANI'S 3 CUPS" showing three cups with buttons under each, beneath which is a list of the current games stats displaying number of games played, number of wins and number of losses.

+2) User clicks the button corresponding to their choice.

+3) Correct choices reveal the ball.
+Incorrect choice show an empty cup.

+4) Stat Counter updates